Description

 Mass Spectrometry (MS):

-- Purpose: Verifies molecular weight and amino acid sequence
+- Purpose: Verifies cell-level weight and amino acid sequence

 - Precision: Detects even single amino acid substitutions

-- PrymaLab Verification: Confirms molecular weight matching IBI362 specifications
+- PrymaLab Check: Confirms cell-level weight matching IBI362 specifications

 - Quality Control: Ensures peptide is authentic Mazdutide, not related compound or synthesis error

-- Method: Confirms correct amino acid composition and ratios
+- Method: Confirms correct amino acid makeup and ratios

 - Purpose: Validates peptide identity and sequence